NickMcConnell/Beleriand/docs/hacking/compiling.rst

 Cross-building for Windows with Mingw
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many developers (as well as the auto-builder) build Angband for Windows using
+Many developers (as well as the auto-builder) build NarSil for Windows using
 Mingw on Linux.
 This requires that the necessary Mingw packages are all
 installed.